-Building owners on the East Coast are familiar with battening down the hatches and prepping for hurricanes from early August to late October, but is there something you might be missing?
+Building owners on the East Coast are familiar with battening down the hatches and prepping for hurricanes from early summer to late October, but is there something you might be missing?
 While most people know to protect exteriors against driving rain and high winds, elevators are often overlooked during storm preparations.
 As storm after storm churns toward the United States in the early fall, building owners in high-risk areas should prepare a hurricane checklist for their elevators before troubled waters begin to rise.

 Elevator Hurricane Checklist

 When the weather starts getting rough, be sure to keep your elevator safe and dry.
 Follow this Hurricane Checklist to help reduce your chances of water damage & other costly repairs to your elevator.

 - Prepare for High Water.
 Park all elevators near the center of the hoist way to prevent potential water damage from accumulation in the pit during rains & possible flooding.

 - Check sump pumps, alarms & float switches in your elevator pits.
 This should be on your regular internal maintenance schedule, but always give your elevators a second check whenever severe weather warnings are issued in your area.

 - Close all vents & openings in machine rooms and hoistways.
 Properly secure all doors and hatches that are exposed to the outdoors.

 - Inspect weather stripping.
 Should your machine room be subject to the elements, check the seals around your doors, windows and vents for wind and water entrance.
 Replace or repair if necessary.

 - Place sandbags on hoistway doors.
 This is only necessary when elevators are open to the atmosphere – for example, parking garages, pedestrian bridges, or subway stations.

 - Reinforce your windows.
 If your machine room has windows, these can be blown out by strong winds.
 To prevent water damage, fasten sheets of plywood over the windows.